relluf/cavalion-blocks/README.md

 There's a new kid of the block!
 This project is born out of the need of:

+* to persist the structure (routes, models, translations, ...) of the app as meta data for the app itself
 * to reboot/refresh cavalion-vcl, remove dead wood (or at least hide it to evolve with a clean slate)
 * focus soley on the native-JS like way of doing this
 	* Object.create, real properties -and all-